-As a national nonprofit organisation, the association provides evidence-based educational programmes to nurse practitioners and advanced practice clinicians, hosting live events almost every month that are the association’s chief revenue source.
-Yet, even before the pandemic began, research showed the organisation needed to keep pace with the demand for digital learning.
+As a national nonprofit organization, the association provides evidence-based educational programs to nurse practitioners and advanced practice clinicians, hosting live events almost every month that are the association’s chief revenue source.
+Yet, even before the pandemic began, research showed the organization needed to keep pace with the demand for digital learning.
 Understanding the business landscape was key to implementing a successful technology solution.

 Examining the challenges

 The association recognized it needed to modernize its systems.
 The data-driven executive director was eager to gain insights from the data held in various systems.
 A week was too long to wait for spreadsheet-driven analyses.
 With the current configuration, the data she needed was stored in different systems and included redundancies and gaps introduced over several years.
 These obstacles made it difficult to build relationships with association members.
 The executive director was also concerned about lost revenue opportunities.
 The association partnered with a learning management provider which claimed a large portion of the association’s revenue in exchange for hosting, producing and managing curated online events.
 She wanted to bring a learning management system (LMS) in-house so the association could maintain content that met needs continually assessed in clinical environs.
 She assembled a team consisting of her 10-person staff and Protiviti consultants to complete a full system transformation within ten months so the association could adhere to its historical timeline of assessing needs, planning educational programs and announcing upcoming digital and live events each fall.